rizzlesauce/EFogModSwap/README.md

 Edit each new attachment definition YAML file to ensure that `attachmentId` is globally unique (it should not duplicate any other attachment IDs in the game).
 You may also add a short, descriptive display name for the attachment (e.g., `Hiking Backpack`).
-You can view attachment definition files by opening your DbdSocketsMixer folder (menu option: `Folder`) and, from there, opening the `attachments` folder.
+You can view attachment definition files by opening your DbdModSwap folder (menu option: `Folder`) and, from there, opening the `attachments` folder.
 Some attachments might be duplicates of others, so just delete those.